 Martinique is a great little Caribbean island with a lot of quiet beaches and peaceful beach bars.
+It's an island of eternal sunshine and the Island of Flowers.
 It offers more than 360 restaurants, many of them offering French cuisine dishes with a Caribbean spin.

 Few facts about Martinique

-- Capital of Martinique is Fort de France – a city with a few historic sights, like Bibliothèque Schoelcher – a library that was built in Paris and was then dismantled, shipped in pieces to Fort-de-France and reassembled in its current location.
+- The capital of Martinique is Fort de France – a city with a few historic sights, like Bibliothèque Schoelcher – a library that was built in Paris and was then dismantled, shipped in pieces to Fort-de-France and reassembled in its current location.

-- The total area of Martinique is 1,100 square kilometres with 350 km of Coastline.
+- The total area of Martinique is 1,100 square kilometers with 350 km of Coastline.

 - Mount Pelee is the highest point on the island of Martinique.
 It’s 1,397 m high.